Midtrans/midtrans-java/README.md

 ```

-In production environment, LOG is automatically turn off, if you want enable LOG, you can `setEnabledLog` like this
+In production environment, LOG is by default turned off, you can enable by `setEnabledLog`, e.g:

 ```java
 coreApi.apiConfig().setEnabledLog(true);